xLSTM-Mixer: Multivariate Time Series Forecasting by Mixing via Scalar Memories: Conclusion

 \section{Conclusion}

-In this work, we introduced \ours{}, a method that combines a linear forecast with further refinement using xLSTM blocks.
-Our architecture effectively integrates time, joint, and view mixing to capture complex dependencies.
-In long-term forecasting, \ours{} consistently achieved state-of-the-art performance, outperforming previous methods in 41 out of 56 cases.
-Furthermore, our detailed model analysis provided valuable insights into the contribution of each component and demonstrated its robustness to varying hyperparameter settings.
+In this work, we introduced \ours{}, a method that combines a linear forecast with refinement through xLSTM blocks.
+Our architecture integrates time, joint, and view mixing to capture complex dependencies.
+In long-term forecasting, \ours{} consistently achieves state-of-the-art performance, outperforming a large set of previous methods in 27 out of 56 cases.
+We also evaluate \ours{} in heterogeneous probabilistic settings on GIFT-Eval, where it delivers strong, competitive performance.
+Beyond forecasting, \ours{} performs strongly on time-series classification when used as an embedding model.
+Moreover, \ours{} attains these results at a low memory footprint.
+Our model analysis provided insights into the contribution of each component and demonstrated robustness to hyperparameter variations.

-While \ours{} has shown extraordinary performance in long-term forecasting, it should be noted that due to the transpose of the input, i.e., processing the variates as sequence elements, the number of variates may limit the overall performance.
-To overcome this, we plan to explore how different variate orderings influence performance and whether incorporating more than two views could lead to further improvements.
-This study focused on long-term forecasting, yet extending \ours{} to tasks such as short-term forecasting, time series classification, or imputation offers promising directions for future research.